shivamsn97/smartinput/README.md

 mystr = sinput("Name: ", hints=["Shivam", "Tushar", "Pulkit", "Imran"], color=Fore.BLUE, hintcolor=Fore.GREEN)
 ```
 #### Input History
 Yes.
 You heard it right. sinput supports History.
-Which means you can be able to use up/down arrow keys to navigate to previously used inputs.
+Which means you can use up/down arrow keys to navigate to previously used inputs.
 By default, previously used history is also treated as hints, and current input is automatically added to the provided History object.
 ```python
 from smartinput import sinput, History, Fore myhistory = History()